domaindrivendev/Swashbuckle.WebApi/README.md

 Troubleshooting
 --------------------

-If you've installed the Nuget package but still don't see the auto-generated swagger/swagger-ui, then try the following steps ...
+If you've installed the Nuget package but still can't access the above routes, then try the following steps ...

 ### Issues with VS 2013 ###